akka/akka/akka-docs/src/main/paradox/typed/logging.md

 through an event bus.
 Such log events are processed by an event handler actor, which then emits them to SLF4J or directly to standard out.

-When `akka-actor-typed` is on the classpath this event handler actor will emit the events to SLF4J.
+When `akka-actor-typed` and `akka-slf4j` are on the classpath this event handler actor will emit the events to SLF4J.
 The `akka.event.slf4j.Slf4jLogger` and `akka.event.slf4j.Slf4jLoggingFilter` are enabled automatically without additional configuration.
 This can be disabled by `akka.use-slf4j=off` configuration property.